AL0YSI0US/aloysious-the-ambitious/README.md

 [25-27 MAR] DiversiTech Summit - 💼
-[15 APR] Technical Workshop 1: Intro to Digital Accessibility & Inclusion [17-18 APR] VetsinTech: "The Invasion" National Conference 2021 [22 APR] Technical Workshop 2: Live/Streamed Program Accessibility [29 APR] Technical Workshop 3: Accessibility in Digital Collections [15 JUN] LGBTQ+ in Tech
+[15 APR] Technical Workshop 1: Intro to Digital Accessibility & Inclusion [17-18 APR] VetsinTech: "The Invasion" National Conference 2021 [21 APR] Belonging in the Workplace: A Conversation With An All-Autistic Panel of Professionals [22 APR] Technical Workshop 2: Live/Streamed Program Accessibility [29 APR] Technical Workshop 3: Accessibility in Digital Collections [15 JUN] LGBTQ+ in Tech